jasonsbarr/functional/docs/core/CreatingTypes.md

 ## Creating a More Complex Type

-Let's say you want to create a type to represent an email address.
+Let's say you want to create a type to represent an email address so you can validate the email on type creation.
 Here's how you might do that:

 ```js
 import { createType, VariantInfo } from "@jasonsbarr/functional-core";